 A step-by-step DIY guide to transferring equity in a property

 A transfer of equity is when you transfer all or part of your ownership of a property, this is referred to as a 'transfer of equity'.
-In property law, 'equity' means the value of someone's ownership in a property.
+In property law, 'equity' means the value of your interest in a property.

 Transferring equity in a property can be a straightforward legal process which, in some circumstances, can be completed without needing to instruct a conveyancing solicitor.

 This guide is for anyone thinking of completing the transfer of equity process themselves, or for anyone seeking a more detailed understanding of what is involved.